bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 This guide was mostly organized by [Novaspirit](http://novaspirit.com/blog/?p=6), refined on [the Debian Wiki](https://wiki.debian.org/HowtoDebianInAndroid), and based on notes from [XDA-Developers.](http://forum.xda-developers.com/showthread.php?t=497280&highlight=native+debian&page=2)

+Here, we've fixed some glaring errors and updated it for Debian squeeze.

 This guide will create a dual-boot Linux and Android system.
 The phone will boot normally into Android; just hold home+power when turning on to enter Debian Linux.

 ### Working / Not Working